 Causes of Knee Hyperextension

 Your knee is said to have hyperextended when your knee joint bends backward and this causes tissue damage and swelling.
 Most of the damage happens in the ACL and the PCL, which are the two ligaments in the middle of the knee.
-These ligaments connect the shinbone to the thighbone and help control the movement of your shinbone.
+These ligaments connect the shinbone to the thighbone and help check the movement of your knee.

 A bad fall or a bad landing after a jump can cause a hyperextended knee.
 While this condition can affect anyone, athletes are more likely to perform activities that damage their ligaments.
 This is because knee hyperextension is often triggered by a direct hit to the knee when playing high-impact sports like gymnastics, basketball, and soccer.